Digital contracts for Europe

 To solve these problems, in 2015 the European Commission proposed a directive on contracts for the supply of digital content and digital services (e.g. streaming music or social media account) and a directive on contracts for the sale of goods (e.g. buying a camera or a smart watch).

 The directives harmonise key consumer contract law rules across the EU.
 This will ensure a high level of consumer protection and increase legal certainty for both consumers and traders in millions of everyday transactions concerning goods, smart goods, digital content and digital services.

 State of Play

-After the Directives are published in the Official Journal, Member States have two years to transpose them in their national law.
+The European Parliament and the Council adopted the digital contracts directives on 20 May 2019.
+Following the publication of the directives in the Official Journal, Member States have two years to transpose them in their national law.
 The new rules will begin to apply throughout the EU by the end of 2021.